anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Write a playbook as follows:
    - playbook name is file.yaml
    - runs on all hosts
-   - create a file /tmp/removeme with owner 'ansible', mode 0640, setype public_content_rw_t
+   - create a file /tmp/removeme with owner 'ansible', mode '0640', selinux context type 'public_content_rw_t'

 **Task 6**